krintoxi/Silent-Strike-Arsenal-FREE-EDITION/README.md

 ## Description

-**Counter Intelligence Toolkit (CIToolkit.py)** is a powerful Python script developed by **Intercuba.Net**, with **Krintoxi** as the chief developer.
+A powerful Python script developed by **Intercuba.Net**, with **Krintoxi** as the chief developer.
 This toolkit is designed to provide cybersecurity professionals, data analysts, and project managers with a comprehensive suite of tools.
 It offers a versatile and modular solution that empowers users to effectively tackle various tasks related to cybersecurity, data analysis, and project management.

 ### Authentication